-The Virginia Family Nutrition Program works to educate and inform limited-resource families about basic nutrition, healthy eating, physical activity, food safety, meal plannin, and budgeting.
+The Virginia Family Nutrition Program works to educate and inform limited-resource families about basic nutrition, healthy eating, physical activity, food safety, meal planning, and budgeting.

 Our mission is to teach families how to make healthier food choices and become better managers of available food resources, empowering families to live healthier and grow better.
 We accomplish this mission by teaching cooking and nutrition lessons, working with schools to teach students about healthy eating, working one-on-one with individuals and families to encourage good nutrition and physical activity, and testing and distributing healthy recipes to families online and in-person.